 4. Future CRM Strategy

 The biggest downside of native tools: vendor lock-in.
-If there’s any chance you’ll migrate to HubSpot, Pipedrive, or another CRM in the next 2-3 years, tools like Salesloft or Outreach that support multiple platforms might be safer bets.
+If there is any chance you will migrate to HubSpot, Pipedrive, or another CRM in the next 2-3 years, tools like Salesloft or Outreach that support multiple platforms are the safer bet.

 However, if you’re committed to Salesforce (as most enterprise teams are), native tools provide significantly better experiences.